Welsh fiscal balance: Implications

 Wales spends 11 percent more per person than England.
 Welsh economist Ed Gareth Poole notes that fiscal transfers between wealthier and poorer parts of a sovereign state are not unusual.
-Wales's government deficit was consistently higher than that of Greece during the Greek government-debt crisis but, unlike Greece, the gap was covered by transfer payments from the rest of the UK.
+The gap in Wales was covered by transfer payments from the rest of the UK.
 Such transfer payments, according to the economist Robert A. Mundell, are essential to a functional currency union.

 Figure in an independent Wales

+A 2023 study by three researchers at the Wales Governance Centre at Cardiff University found that the deficit means a "difficult economic outlook for an independent Wales", and recommended that constitutional debate should take into account fiscal realities.

 The figure has been criticised as misrepresentative of the true financial position that an independent Wales would experience.
 Commentators contend that a sovereign Wales could raise additional revenues and reduce expenditure on items not directly connected to the Welsh economy; the Welsh economist John Ball suggests that an independent Welsh government could plug the budget shortfall by instituting land value tax (possibly raising £6 billion per year), tourist tax and "exploring some ways in which taxation revenue could be improved in a sovereign state".
 In his opinion, VAT revenues from businesses not owned by Welsh residents are underestimated in the current revenue data, meaning that the shortfall may not be as high as it appears.

 Ball also suggests that Wales' £3bn defence cost is excessive and that at 3% of GDP is more than any other country.
 He also notes that incoming pensioners from England cost £2bn and a further “accounting adjustment” of another £3bn.
 The vast number of external business ownership in Wales makes it difficult to estimate the amount of VAT actually collected in Wales and which is allocated to the business headquarters in England.
 An independent Welsh government would decide how much to spend on matters such as defence and could have its own currency.

 According to political scientist John Doyle of Dublin City University, the fiscal deficit in the "early days" of an independent Wales would be approximately £2.6bn.
 This equates to under 3.4% of GDP, which compares to an average of 3.2% for countries in the OECD in 2019.

+Think tank Melin Drafod suggests that an independent Wales could have a fiscal balance in surplus of £3 billion a year which could be used to fund public services.
+The think tank says that this revenue could be raise via different taxation and other policy changes.